Shirley-Patricia/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 9. Duplicates the last line of the file.
 10 Deletes all the regular files (not the directories) with a .js extension
 11. Counts the number of directories and sub-directories in the current directory.
+12. Displays the 10 newest files, sorted from the newest to the oldest